"Oops, got the wrong house"

 Based on the mapping and analysis of all 12 memes I wish to discuss 2 main themes regarding the text and the context of Jewish memes in a global mediascape:

-maintaining communal boundaries: According to Helland (2000), Online-religion is a “bottom up” virtual participation in an almost unstructured internet environment; therefore we can identify the meme as performance of Online-religion.
+1) Meme as a tool of maintaining communal boundaries: According to Helland (2000), Online-religion is a “bottom up” virtual participation in an almost unstructured internet environment; therefore we can identify the meme as performance of Online-religion.
 Kipnis (2012) offers that the social functions of the meme vary - from an entertainment and humorous functions all the way to criticism and political protest.
 She claims that memes featured in the “Twitting Orthodoxies” Facebook page carry a specific agenda with a specific audience in mind; these are the religious agenda and the Jewish-religious audience.
 Therefore, memes featured in this platform are generally clean of criticism, protest or mockery of any kind.

 The chosen memes for the current assignment are reflective of that assumption.
 From the Jewish-religious layer of the meme, the textual analysis reveals that in deed, there is no criticism or protest against religious commandments or rituals.
 Most memes that were analyzed show the humorous side of the meme’s functionality, but at the same time function as a tool for reinforcing religious acts and creating clear religious boundaries of the community, all that by using global popular culture references.
 For example: the Facebook page presented a spin-off of the Orbit gum commercial “eat, drink chew” with the slogan – “eat, drink, bless” as an endorsement for the Jewish commandment of Blessing on Nourishment/Grace After Meals.
 Another example is the memes using the Sistine chapel fragment of the creation of Adam and How I Met Your Mother’s character Barney Stinson, as they both frame the “Negiah” commandment as positive.
 Barney Stinson capture the people that keep that commandment (the restrict of physical contact with members of the opposite sex) as “Awesome”; and the fresco painting by Michelangelo gives that an aesthetic or even historical credibility, as the meme frames it – “before it was mainstream”.